Power in High-Dimensional Testing Problems: Asymptotic enhanceability

 \begin{enumerate} \item $\psi_n$ has the same asymptotic size as $\varphi_n$. \item $\psi_n \geq \varphi_n$, implying that $\psi_n$ has nowhere smaller power than $\varphi_n$. \item $\psi_n$ is consistent against the sequence of alternatives $\theta_n$ (which $\varphi_n$ is not consistent against). \end{enumerate}

-This method of obtaining a sequence of tests $\psi_n$ with improved asymptotic properties from a given sequence $\varphi_n$ is applicable whenever $\nu_n$ with the above properties can be determined. {A sequence of tests $\varphi_n$ for which there exists such a corresponding sequence of tests $\nu_n$}, i.e., an \textit{enhancement component}, will subsequently be called \textit{asymptotically enhanceable}.
+This method of obtaining a sequence of tests $\psi_n$ with improved asymptotic properties from a given sequence $\varphi_n$ is applicable whenever $\nu_n$ with the above properties can be determined.
+A sequence of tests $\varphi_n$ for which there exists such a corresponding sequence of tests $\nu_n$, i.e., an \textit{enhancement component}, will subsequently be called \textit{asymptotically enhanceable}.
 For simplicity, this is summarized in the following definition. \begin{definition} Given a non-decreasing sequence $d(n)$ in $\N$, a sequence of tests $\varphi_n: \Omega_{n, d(n)} \to [0, 1]$ is called asymptotically enhanceable, if there exists a sequence of tests $\nu_n: \Omega_{n, d(n)} \to [0, 1]$ and a sequence $\theta_n \in \Theta_{d(n)}$ such that \eqref{eqn:asyref} and \eqref{eqn:enhag} hold.
-The sequence $\nu_n$ will then be called an enhancement component of $\varphi_n$. \end{definition} Before we formulate our main question, we make three observations: \begin{remark} Any sequence $\theta_n$ as in Definition \ref{def:enh} must be such that $\mathbb{P}_{n, d(n), \theta_{n}}$ and $\mathbb{P}_{n, d(n), 0}$ are not contiguous{; in fact, must be such that for any subsequence $n'$ of $n$ the measures $\mathbb{P}_{n', d(n'), \theta_{n'}}$ and $\mathbb{P}_{n', d(n'), 0}$ are not contiguous.} Hence, asymptotic enhanceability as introduced in Definition \ref{def:enh} is a ``non-local'' property in the sense that whether or not a sequence of tests can be asymptotically enhanced, depends only on its power properties against sequences of alternatives $\theta_n$ such that $\mathbb{P}_{n, d(n), \theta_{n}}$ and $\mathbb{P}_{n, d(n), 0}$ are not contiguous {along any subsequence $n'$ of~$n$}. \end{remark} { \begin{remark} For $d(n)$ a nondecreasing sequence of natural numbers, call a sequence $\theta_n$ ``asymptotically distinguishable from the null'' if there exists a sequence of tests $\nu_n$ such that hold.
-From Definition \ref{def:enh} it is then easily seen that a test $\varphi_n$ is \emph{not} asymptotically enhanceable if and only if it is consistent against \emph{all} sequences $\theta_n$ that are asymptotically distinguishable from the null.
-In testing problems that are ``asymptotically non-testable'' in the sense that \emph{no} sequence of alternative exists that is asymptotically distinguishable from the null, no test can be asymptotically enhanceable.
-The problems we consider in our theorems are not of this degenerate type, i.e., they are ``asymptotically testable''; cf.~also the discussion surrounding Example~\ref{ex:counter}.\footnote{More specifically, in Theorems \ref{thm:finited} and \ref{thm:finited2} this is seen to follow immediately from the assumptions imposed; and for the remaining results note that the conclusion of any sequence of tests of size smaller than $1$ being asymptotically enhanceable rules out asymptotic non-testability of the respective sequence of testing problems.} \end{remark} }
+The sequence $\nu_n$ will then be called an enhancement component of $\varphi_n$. \end{definition} Before we formulate our main question, we make three observations: \begin{remark} Any sequence $\theta_n$ as in Definition \ref{def:enh} must be such that $\mathbb{P}_{n, d(n), \theta_{n}}$ and $\mathbb{P}_{n, d(n), 0}$ are not contiguous; in fact, must be such that for any subsequence $n'$ of $n$ the measures $\mathbb{P}_{n', d(n'), \theta_{n'}}$ and $\mathbb{P}_{n', d(n'), 0}$ are not contiguous.
+Hence, asymptotic enhanceability as introduced in Definition \ref{def:enh} is a ``non-local'' property in the sense that whether or not a sequence of tests can be asymptotically enhanced, depends only on its power properties against sequences of alternatives $\theta_n$ such that $\mathbb{P}_{n, d(n), \theta_{n}}$ and $\mathbb{P}_{n, d(n), 0}$ are not contiguous along any subsequence $n'$ of~$n$. \end{remark}